What is a Recovery College?

 Who is the Recovery College for?

 The College is based on the principles of hope, control and personal responsibility.
-We believe that it is possible to regain a meaningful life, despite having a mental or physical health-limiting illness or disability.
+We believe that it is possible to enjoy a meaningful life, despite having a mental or physical illness or disability.

 What do we mean by Recovery?

 Recovery means different things for different people.
 In this case, it does not refer to the process of complete recovery from a mental or physical health condition.
 We believe it is possible to ‘recover’ a life worth living and regaining those things that may have been lost due to mental or physical illness or disability.
 This would include social confidence, a sense of purpose, meaning and life opportunities through to education and employment.